shaharyar172/shaharyar172/README.md

 # Hi, I'm Muhammad Shaharyar 👋

-I’m an IT / Cloud career switcher and WGU Computer Science student building hands-on labs to learn real-world system administration and networking.
+I’m an IT career switcher and WGU Computer Science student building hands-on labs to learn real-world system administration and networking.

 ## What I’m working on
 - Active Directory Home Lab (VirtualBox + Windows 11/Server)